axelhieber/Sane-Web-API/README.md

 Sane Web API - Scanner Access Now Easy

 ## What is this API?
-With this API you can access your scanners via http requests.
+With this API you can access your (sane) scanners via http requests.

 ## How to use it